-LAURA GARBER, CPDT-KA, CC, FFCP, CBC, is a certified trainer and behavior specialist.
-Her company WoofGang, LLC is committed to deepening the bonds between dogs and their people through positive training and behavior modification techniques, and it is these same topics that inspire her writing.
+Laura Garber, CPDT, is a canine behavior counselor and trainer living in Hoboken, NJ.
+Her company, WoofGang, LLC, is committed to deepening the bonds between dogs and their people through positive training and behavior modification techniques, and it is these same topics that inspire her writing.
 Write her with questions at Laura@myWoofGang.com.